 Rebecca Bender, co-author of STILL, shares stories and lessons about life, family, and faith.

 Date & Time:

-Rebecca Bender is co-author with her father of Still (North Dakota State University Press, 2019).
-She practiced law as a securities litigator in Minnesota for 18 years, after graduating from the University of Minnesota Law School.
+Rebecca Bender practiced law as a securities litigator in Minnesota for 18 years, after graduating from the University of Minnesota Law School.
 More recently she has worked with children, first as a volunteer Cub Scout den leader and t-ball coach, and then as a special education teacher’s aide and substitute teacher.
 Some things have never changed for Rebecca: enjoyment of history and hearing uplifting stories, taking pride in family and Jewish traditions, and gratitude and appreciation for life in America, where she and her son are free to practice their religion and to work hard to achieve their goals.

-Sponsored by the Jay Phillips Center, Center for Campus Ministry, American Culture and Difference Program, and in collaboration with the Theology Department.
+This event is sponsored by the Jay Phillips Center, the Center for Campus Ministry, the American Culture and Difference Program, and in collaboration with the Theology Department.